alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

 Note

+The `asHTML` property is declared as a lazy property, because it is only needed if and when the element actually needs to be rendered as a string value for some HTML output target.
+The fact that `asHTML` is a lazy property means that you can refer to `self` within the default closure, because the lazy property will not be accessed until after initialization has been completed and `self` is known to exist.

+The `HTMLElement` class provides a single initializer, which takes a `name` argument and (if desired) a `text` argument to initialize a new element.
+The class also defines a deinitializer, which prints a message to show when an `HTMLElement` instance is deallocated.

+Here’s how you use the `HTMLElement` class to create and print a new instance:

+1.  `var` `paragraph`: `HTMLElement`? = `HTMLElement`(`name`: `"p"`, `text`: `"hello, world"`)
+2.  `print`(`paragraph`!.`asHTML`())
+3.  `// prints "hello, world"`

+Note

-The `paragraph`{.code-voice} variable above is defined as an *optional* `HTMLElement`{.code-voice}, so that it can be set to `nil`{.code-voice} below to demonstrate the presence of a strong reference cycle.
+The `paragraph` variable above is defined as an *optional* `HTMLElement`, so that it can be set to `nil` below to demonstrate the presence of a strong reference cycle.

-Unfortunately, the `HTMLElement`{.code-voice} class, as written above, creates a strong reference cycle between an `HTMLElement`{.code-voice} instance and the closure used for its default `asHTML`{.code-voice} value.
+Unfortunately, the `HTMLElement` class, as written above, creates a strong reference cycle between an `HTMLElement` instance and the closure used for its default `asHTML` value.
 Here’s how the cycle looks: